-Biweekly job processes that precede the final calculation and confirmation day of processes usually begin on the Sunday night of the payroll week through Wednesday (with the final on Thursday).
+Biweekly payroll processing usually begins on the Sunday night of the payroll week through Wednesday (with the final calc/confirm on Thursday).
 Key data for biweekly employees is the data from time and labor.

-Sunday: The nightly processes load in Absence data into the Time and Labor data before the Payroll jobs start.
+Sunday: The nightly processes load Absence data into the Time and Labor module before the Payroll jobs start.
 The first job loads in the data from Time and Labor and creates paysheets.
-Subsequently, benefits prepay data and deductions load into the paysheets followed by a preliminary payroll calc which calculated the pay check for the employees.
+Subsequently, a preliminary payroll calc will run which calculates the pay check for the employees.
 Two reports are generated, the payroll edit report and the payroll error message report.
 There are also two runs of the addl pay load job to ensure all approved addl pay records will load appropriately to employee paychecks.

-Monday: The first job loads in custom paylines from the campuses onto the paysheets, then there is the time and labor load into paysheets (and creating any new ones_ followed by deductions, then payline adjustments for pay or deductions, and then the preliminary calc and reports as above.
+Monday: The first job creates paysheets for leave payouts for terminated employees, then there is the time and labor load into paysheets (loading any newly approved time), followed by the preliminary calc and reports as above.

-Tuesday: This is a big night of processing as paylines are uploaded from payline requests to the Service Center, overtime, retro, and benefits prepay and retro deductions are all loaded to paysheets.
+Tuesday: This is a big night of processing as paylines are loaded from the custom payline page, as well as calculated retro pay, benefits prepay and retro deductions are all loaded to paysheets.

 Monthly Preliminary Payroll

 Friday: The first process creates paysheets for the pay period for active employees.
-Absence takes and deductions are loaded into the paysheets followed by a payroll preliminary calculation and the reports, payroll edit and payroll errors).
+Any absence management overtakes (leave without pay) are loaded into the paysheets followed by a payroll preliminary calculation and the reports (payroll edit and payroll errors).
 There are also two runs of the addl pay load job to ensure all approved addl pay records will load appropriately to employee paychecks.

 Like the preliminary payroll processes, the final calculation and confirmation is similar for the biweekly and monthly paid employees but there are key differences.
-Both types are manually monitored and run by the Service Center payroll staff usually at noon on Thursdays.
+Both types are manually monitored and run by UWSS Service Operations payroll staff usually at noon on Thursdays.
 The monthly final calc and confirm payroll week is usually between the two biweekly weeks.
 Exceptions are in the Payroll Calendar.